 The Aircraft Mortgage Act and Civil Execution Act provide the aircraft mortgage system, which is only available for aircraft registered in Japan.
-Under this system, aircraft mortgages may not be asserted against third parties unless they are registered.24
+Under this system, aircraft mortgages may not be asserted against third parties unless they are registered.19

 Effect of insolvency proceedings

-There are three types of insolvency proceedings under Japanese law: bankruptcy proceedings pursuant to the Bankruptcy Act, civil rehabilitation proceedings pursuant to the Civil Rehabilitation Act, and corporate reorganisation proceedings pursuant to the Corporation Reorganisation Act.
+There are three types of insolvency proceedings under Japanese law: bankruptcy proceedings pursuant to the Bankruptcy Act, civil rehabilitation proceedings pursuant to the Civil Rehabilitation Act and corporate reorganisation proceedings pursuant to the Corporation Reorganisation Act.
 The object of bankruptcy proceedings is the dissolution of the company, while the purpose of civil rehabilitation proceedings and corporate reorganisation proceedings is reconstruction of the company.
-The requirement for use of corporate reorganisation proceedings is very restrictive (i.e., only a joint stock corporation is permitted to utilise these proceedings).
+The requirement for use of corporate reorganisation proceedings is very restrictive (i.e., only a joint-stock corporation is permitted to utilise these proceedings).

-Mortgages on vessels or aircraft, security interests in railway facilities, and any other perfected security interests can be enforced outside bankruptcy proceedings and civil rehabilitation proceedings (however, with respect to civil rehabilitation proceedings, a claim for removal of security interests may be made by a bankruptcy administrator or a court order for stopping the exercise of security interests may be issued).
+Mortgages on vessels or aircraft, security interests in railway facilities and any other perfected security interests can be enforced outside bankruptcy proceedings and civil rehabilitation proceedings (however, with respect to civil rehabilitation proceedings, a claim for removal of security interests may be made by a bankruptcy administrator, or a court order for stopping the exercise of security interests may be issued).
 On the other hand, with respect to corporate reorganisation proceedings, security interests are dealt with as secured reorganisation claims, and they can be exercised within the corporate reorganisation proceedings in accordance with the reorganisation plan.

-Further, certain types of lease agreements or bareboat charter agreements that include, for example, full pay-out clauses or those prohibiting intermediate termination may be interpreted as finance lease transactions, in which case, the lease transactions are dealt with like the above-mentioned secured reorganisation claims if corporate reorganisation proceedings are in progress.
+Further, certain types of lease agreements or bareboat charter agreements that include, for example, full payout clauses or those prohibiting intermediate termination may be interpreted as finance lease transactions, in which case the lease transactions are dealt with like the above-mentioned secured reorganisation claims if corporate reorganisation proceedings are in progress.
 Additionally, in this case there is a possibility that repossession or disposal of the leased property will be restricted.

 iii Arrest and judicial sale

-Even if a vessel and mortgage are registered in a foreign country, the mortgagee may apply for arrest and judicial sale of the vessel by submitting documentation proving the existence of the mortgage on the vessel25 to a court, as long as the vessel is in Japan.
+Even if a vessel and mortgage are registered in a foreign country, the mortgagee may apply for arrest and judicial sale of the vessel by submitting documentation proving the existence of a mortgage on the vessel20 to a court, as long as the vessel is in Japan.
 Usually, the mortgagee will get a court order to obtain the certificate of the vessel's nationality and any other documents necessary for its sailing before its arrival at a Japanese port; upon arrival, an enforcement officer will then confiscate the foregoing documents from the vessel so that it cannot sail from the port.
 Within five days of the documents being apprehended, the mortgagee must formally apply for commencement of the judicial sale of the vessel to the court that has jurisdiction where the vessel has been arrested.
 The court has the discretion to decide to commence the judicial sale proceedings, and then, upon the mortgagee's application, to appoint a trustee to manage the vessel until completion of the sale.
 By this stage, the mortgagee will have had to pay the advance anticipated costs and expenses for the proceedings, which amount will be returned out of the proceeds of the sale.
-For example, a mortgagee paid about ¥13 million in a case of judicial sale under a ship mortgage before the Hakodate District Court.26 It usually takes about six months from the commencement of the judicial sale to distribution of dividends.
+See, for example, the matter in which a mortgagee paid about ¥13 million in a case of judicial sale under a ship mortgage before the Hakodate District Court.21 It usually takes about six months from the commencement of the judicial sale to distribution of dividends.

-The mortgage on a railway foundation is enforceable by auction or compulsory administration, at the mortgagee's choice.27 If the mortgagee selects auction proceedings, the railway foundation will be sold to a winning bidder as a single property.
+The mortgage on a railway foundation is enforceable by auction or compulsory administration, at the mortgagee's choice.22 If the mortgagee selects auction proceedings, the railway foundation will be sold to a winning bidder as a single property.